GunnerCat/Web-Programming-/README.md

 This is le project for Lab

 ##IMPORTANT TASK LIST
-- [ ] change db relationship and interaction of country and user
+- [ ] change db relationship and interaction of category and user
 - [ ] Add validation in which date must be before today but after 01-01-1900
 - [x] Validation of password in which password needs to be alphanumeric and has a minimum 8 characters
 - [x] Create Database for: Category